-At Lincoln Memorial University, the faculty is dedicated to helping students succeed.
+At LMU, faculty are dedicated to helping students succeed.
 Every effort is made to assist the individual student to complete a program of study and to master the skills necessary for success.

 There are honors courses for those who are prepared for such challenges; there are developmental courses for students who are motivated to learn despite gaps in preparation for college study.
 Each student is assigned an academic advisor, according to his/her major area of study, who assists the student in program planning.